manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 <!-- example json -->
 ##### Grouping by a JSON node
-If you have a field of type [JSON](../Creating_a_table/Data_types.md#JSON) you can GROUP BY any node from it.
-To demonstrate it let's create a table "products" with few documents each having color in the "meta" JSON field:
+If you have a field of type [JSON](../Creating_a_table/Data_types.md#JSON), you can GROUP BY any node from it.
+To demonstrate this, let's create a table "products" with a few documents, each having a color in the "meta" JSON field:
 ```sql
 create table products(title text, meta json);
 insert into products values(0,'nike','{"color":"red"}'),(0,'adidas','{"color":"red"}'),(0,'puma','{"color":"green"}');